emacsgifs/emacsgifs.github.io/_posts/2016-10-02-html-entities-helper.md

 "char: ¥ entity: &yen; text: yen sign (yuan sign)"
 {% endhighlight %}

+I'll align the **text:** entries so that later on the selection process will feel nicer.

-I think It's nice to align the **text:** entries.
-I select all the entries and do `M-x align-regexp` with: "` text: `", and we get this result:
+I select a region with all the entries and do `M-x align-regexp` with:
+"` text: `".
+We get this:

 {% highlight text %}
 "char: ¢ entity: &cent;   text: cent sign"